talonframework/talon/README.md

 >
 > This project is still is a work in progress and it not ready for public use yet.
 Please use this project if you would to contribute to the new archecture.
 >
-> We are considering renaming the Talon project.
-Personally I, and I suspect others, use Talon for more than backend administrative projects.
-I use it as the front end on a number of internal IT systems.
-I find the the 'talon` name gives the perception that its only for talon interfaces.
-The new archecture is much more decomposible and customizable.
-So it lends itself more for a generic sie builder than the previous version.
->
-> The project is still in the exploritory stage.
+> The project is still in the exploratory stage.
 Much of the API has not been documented yet, nor any real test coverage added.
-When we finalized on the overall archtecture, we will go back and complete the docs and tests.
+When we finalized on the overall architecture, we will go back and complete the docs and tests.
 >
 > Contributors are very welcome.
 We can use your help!